-Mission StatementThe Air Resources Board has been involved in responses to air-related emergencies since as early as 1991, but in 2009 an official emergency response program came into being to address the mounting concern for public health in the wake of wildfires and other air emergencies in California.
-Following its inception the ARB has expanded the scope of its emergency response activities to include the following areas:
+Mission StatementThe California Air Resources Board has been involved in air related emergencies since 1991; however, in 2009, an official emergency response program, the Office of Emergency Response, was assembled to address the mounting concern for public health in the wake of wildfires and other air emergencies in California.
+Following its inception, the ARB has expanded the scope of the Office of Emergency Response to include:

-- Protect the public from acute exposure hazards of major unplanned air contaminant releases and other emergencies with air quality impacts.
+- Provide emergency air monitoring support to help protect the public from acute exposure hazards of major unplanned air contaminant releases and other emergencies with air quality impacts.

 - Represent the California Air Resources Board in developing Board-mandated and interagency response plans.

-- Collaborate with other emergency response entities for optimum technical and operational effectiveness.
+- Collaborate with other emergency response entities and local air districts for optimum technical and operational effectiveness during emergency events.

 A Brief History of Emergency Response in the ARBOn July 14th, 1991, several Southern Pacific rail cars derailed on the Cantara Loop near Dunsmuir.
 One of the rail cars ruptured and released about 19,500 gallons of the herbicide metam sodium into the Sacramento River.
-Forty-five miles of the river and portions of Lake Shasta were virtually sterilized, more than 200,000 fish were killed, and several hundred people were treated for eye, skin, and respiratory irritation.
-As a result of this catastrophic incident, Senate Bill 48 (Thompson) was adopted into law creating the Railroad Accident Prevention and Immediate Deployment (RAPID) Force, and organizing and coordinating the state response to large-scale hazardous materials transportation incidents.
+Forty five miles of the river and portions of Lake Shasta were sterilized, more than 200,000 fish were killed, and surrounding communities were treated for eye, skin, and respiratory irritation.
+As a result, Senate Bill 48 (Thompson) was adopted into law creating the Railroad Accident Prevention and Immediate Deployment (RAPID) Force which was given the authority to organize and coordinate the state response to large-scale hazardous materials transportation incidents.